Ralf-A/Ralf-A/README.md

 I'm always looking to expand my knowledge and take on new challenges.
 Currently exploring bit of DevOps practices and microservices on the side.

-Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!

 ## Projects

 Currently developing a larger-scale full-stack application with my friend, similar to hange.ee, for software companies to find potential hires for simpler jobs.

-Already finished projects below under my repositories.
+Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!

 <!-- MARKDOWN LINKS & IMAGES -->